Are you struggling to feel worthy and fulfilled?

 I struggled with my confidence and self worth, too, and for a very long time.
 I was (and am) as ambitious and driven as they come, but for a long time I struggled to believe in myself and see the strengths that would later become my gifts.
 One day, I sought out therapy, and remember giving voice to my worst fear in that first session: "I know that it's confidence that holds me back, and I'm scared that if I don't do something to change this, this is all that I will ever be'.

 Here's the thing: I was one of the lucky ones.
 I was encouraged to seek out support, and I found a great therapist who helped me lean into my strengths.
-She supported me as I found my way forward, landing myself in a Masters of Social work program which eventually lead me to this very counselling practice.
+She also encouraged me to get tested for ADHD, a diagnosis that would change my life by giving me a lens through which I could understand my struggles.
+This helped me figure out how to work with my brain, eventually leading me to pursue a Masters of Social work degree which eventually lead me to this very counselling practice.
 I believe that my experience makes me a better therapist: because I can relate to the struggles of my clients in a deep way, and I have not only studied the tools to move forward, but used them too.
 It's my turn to pay it forward.

-Since completing my MSW and starting my work as a social worker and therapist, I've met countless people who struggle with the very same thing.
+Since completing my MSW and starting my work as a social worker and therapist, I've met countless people who struggle with the very same challenges.
 The more I speak about it, the more I am met with enthusiastic confessions of "me too" from others who have felt the same way as they build their careers and make critical life decisions.
-As I started to counsel more and more clients, I realized that confidence and self esteem at work is an incredible detriment to so many peoples careers and lives.
-Yet, so many people feel like they are the problem and that they're alone in it.
-The reality is that this couldn't be further from the truth.
+In addition to the deep impact of confidence and self-esteem challenges, I’ve also learned how ADHD can impact every facet of our lives in ways that can be detrimental— that is, without the right supports.
+With the right supports, systems, tools, and skills, the ADHD brain can actually be utilized to its full potential so that we can live successful, happy, and healthy lives— as long as we work with it.

 My counselling is for you if…